bratislava/bratiska-cli/src/README.md

 docker login https://harbor.bratislava.sk
 ```

-using your username `your.name@bratislava.sk` and `CLI secret` value 5.
-When you see `Login Succeeded,` then you are done 👏
+You use your username `your.name@bratislava.sk` and `CLI secret` value 5.
+When you see `Login Succeeded,` then you are
+done 👏

 ## Stay in touch